 Don't know what to do with all those leftover apples?
 Try out this recipe-it's almost like an apple crumb pie but in bar form.
 The crust is a shortbread dough, which is super buttery and tender.
-The apple layer is very similar to a classic apple pie filling and the last layer is a very simple crumble made with flour, butter and brown sugar.
+The apple layer is very similar to a classic apple pie filling and the last layer is a very simple crumble made with flour, butter, and brown sugar.

 Try having just one!
-Here's the recipe.
+Here's the recipe from Sober Julie.

 13. Pumpkin Bars

 Love pumpkin pie, but not really feeling whipping up a beautiful pie?
 Well, how about making these easy pumpkin bars!
-The crust is simple because it uses yellow cake mix, an egg, and butter.
+The crust is simple because it uses a yellow cake mix, an egg, and butter.
 I love using shortcuts every so often!

 14. Peach Crumb Bars